Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 Understanding the Gap

-Right now, the labor force participation rate is 62.6%, down from 63.4% in February 2020.
-It’s clear that able workers are being overlooked or sitting on the sidelines.
-But there’s not just one reason that workers are sitting out, but several factors have come together to cause the ongoing shortage.
+Right now, the labor force participation rate is 62.8%, down from 63.4% in February 2020.
+There's not just one reason that workers are sitting out, but several factors have come together to cause the ongoing shortage.

 The U.S. Chamber surveyed unemployed workers who lost their jobs during the pandemic on what is keeping them from returning to work.
 Twenty-seven percent indicated that the need to be home and care for children or other family members has made the return to work difficult or impossible.
 More than a quarter (28%) indicated that they have been ill and their health has taken priority over looking for work.